 - Assist with financial monitoring and reporting by:

 - Supporting ATLAS related tasks, particularly monitoring of overall programme finances;

 - Assisting with the elaboration and monitoring of project budgets;

 - Supporting timely financial reporting to donors;

-- Liaising with UNITAR’s Finance and Budget Section.
+- Liaising with UNITAR’s Finance and Budget Unit.

-- Contribute to the overall functionning of the programme:
+- Contribute to the overall functionning of the programme by: